Lucas-But/Portable-environmental-data-logger-with-timestamping/README.md

 #Requires an SPI bus and a CS pin.
 Provides readblocks and writeblocks
 #methods so the device can be mounted as a filesystem.

-#Example usage on pyboard:
+#Example usage on pyboard

     #import pyb, sdcard, os
     #sd = sdcard.SDCard(pyb.SPI(1), pyb.Pin.board.X5)
     #pyb.mount(sd, '/sd2')
     #os.listdir('/')

-#Example usage on ESP8266:
+#Example usage on ESP8266

     #import machine, sdcard, os
     #sd = sdcard.SDCard(machine.SPI(1), machine.Pin(15))